-An aluminum access cover (Figure 3) may be purchased for optimum stability.
-Holes should be drilled in the access cover to allow insertion of the probes into the tank.
+An aluminum access cover (Figure 3) is available for optimum stability.
+Holes should be drilled in the access cover to allow insertion of the probes into the well.
 The holes must be within the guide ring for the probes to fit into the probe basket.